krichprollsch/phpCssEmbed/readme.md

         $pce->enableHttp();
         echo $pce->embedCss('http://example.com/path/to/style.css');

+`enableHttp` accepts two parameters:

+ - `$enable` (bool): whether to enable HTTP assets.
+Default TRUE.
-There are a few options available for controlling how remote assets are
+ - `$flags` (integer): options to control how remote assets behave.
-displayed:

-    <?php
-        $pce = new \CssEmbed\CssEmbed();
-        $pce->enableHttp(true, $flags);
-        $pce->setRootDir( '//example.com/path/to/assets' );
-        echo $pce->embedString( $css_content );

 Available flags are:

- - `CssEmbed::HTTP_DEFAULT_HTTPS`: for URLs with no scheme, use https to instead of http
+ - `CssEmbed::HTTP_DEFAULT_HTTPS`: For URLs with no scheme, use https to instead of http.
+Default OFF.
- - `CssEmbed::HTTP_EMBED_SCHEME`: By default, assets that are converted to URLs instead of data urls have no scheme (eg, "//example.com").
-   This is better for stylesheets that are maybe served over http or https, but it will break stylesheets served from a local HTML file.
+ - `CssEmbed::HTTP_EMBED_SCHEME`: Include the URL scheme in URLs that are embedded in the stylesheet (eg, "//example.com" vs "http://example.com").
+Omitting the scheme is better for stylesheets that are maybe served over http or https, but it will break stylesheets served from a local HTML file.
+Default OFF.
-   Set this option to force the scheme (eg, "http://example.com").
- - `CssEmbed::HTTP_EMBED_URL_ONLY`: do not convert assets to data URLs, only the fully qualified URL.
+ - `CssEmbed::HTTP_EMBED_URL_ONLY`: Do not convert assets to data URLs, only the fully qualified URL.
+Default OFF.

 Unit Tests